The police play a very important role in claims for compensation under the CICA scheme

 Should I speak to a Solicitor?

 It is so important to get the right advice before making a claim.
 Don’t just submit a claim and expect the CICA to help you.
 They don’t, as their ‘Victim’s compensation fund’ is too small to compensate all victims so they use their rules to reject claims whenever they can, so making the fund ‘go further’.
 We have heard so often from people who have submitted without advice ‘I did not know’ when their claim is rejected and they now seek help.
 It’s much harder to rectify a mistake once a claim is rejected than to deal with the problem before the claim is submitted.
+You can complain to the CICA but their strict rules make it difficult to change their decisions.

 When asked by the police if you wish to press charges against your assailant, you must agree to do so to be able to claim compensation for your injuries.
 The CICA expect all applicants to act as far as reasonably practicable in bringing their assailant to justice, and therefore any reluctance to assist the police in securing a prosecution, may see your claim rejected by the CICA.